MAAP-Project/maap-jupyter-ide/README.md

 Once on the che server:
 - Under `~/che/dockerfiles/jupyterlab-extensions` install your extension.
+    - You can create a separate stack to test the extension on che first before integrating with the others
 - Attempt to build both server and lab extension locally on this machine.
 Install any of the packages it is yelling about.
+Here are some common ones:
+    ```bash
+    npm install typescript
+    npm install tsc

+    npm install @jupyterlab/application
+    npm install @jupyterlab/launcher
+    npm install @phosphor/widgets
+    npm install @jupyterlab/apputils
+    npm install @jupyterlab/coreutils
+    npm install @types/node --save
+    npm install @types/jquery --save
+    ```
 - Add your install to the Dockerfile.
 For example:
     ```bash
     # jlab pull projects into /projects directory